InfinityIntegral/InfinityIntegral/README.md

 # My Profile

 Hi, I am Tianle, a student from Singapore.
 Most of my projects on GitHub use [SGEXTN](https://infinityintegral.github.io/SGEXTN/readme/readme) (my own C++ application development framework).
-Currently, I am writing the full tutorial for SGEXTN.
+Currently, I am working on SGEXTN v6.1.0 which includes the BuildLah CMake integration and cross platform build and package automation.

 ## languages and tools